Intermodalics/pickit-docs/docs/documentation/calibration/multi-poses-calibration.rst

 #.
 Choose the camera mount: whether the camera is fixed to a **stationary** place or **robot mounted**.
 #.
 Select the correct robot type: **6 DOF** or **4 DOF**, depending on the number of
    degrees-of-freedom of your robot.
-If your robot has only 4 degrees-of-freedom, fill in the distance between calibration plate and robot flange in the field **Flange Z-axis**.
+If your robot has only 4 degrees-of-freedom, fill in the distance between the robot flange and the camera in the field **Flange Z-axis**.
+Notice that, if the camera is mounted at a higher location than the robot flange, this value is negative.
 #.
 Choose the **multi poses** robot camera calibration method.
 #.
 Follow the indicated steps, and run the robot program when instructed.
 The Pickit web interface shows
    the progress of the calibration process.